kylegranger/showme/ROADMAP.md

 ### Animation

-- Static pictures, every 60 seconds or 60 minutes, displayed as time lapse animation film.
+- Static pictures, e.g., every 30 minutes, displayed as time lapse animation film.
 - Like a plant or a tree growing, can view patterns over time via time lapse (arboretum)
+- Static IP addresses, can see how steady or not, over time.

 ---